Yellowhorn Nut Tree (Bare Root)

 (Xanthoceras sorbifolium)

 A lesser-known, hardy, nitrogen fixing tree with spectacular spring flowers followed by tasty nuts.
 Mature yellowhorn fruits contain about 8-12 pea sized nuts that are easy to process, great for oil production, and when roasted taste similar to chestnuts or macadamia nuts.
 Flower and nut production usually begins around 5 years after planting.
-Although native to China, yellowhorn does not pose an invasive threat, due to several factors including its hard seed coat, slow growth rate, sensitivity to wet soils, and intolerance to shade.
-As far as nut producers go, these trees require minimal space to grow, are relatively low maintenance, and hardy once established, but the seedling roots are fragile so extra care must be taken during planting and early growth.
+Flowers are edible, and leaves can also be used to make caffeinated tea.
+Although native to China, yellowhorn does not pose an invasive threat due to several factors including its self-incompatibility, slow growth rate, sensitivity to wet soils, and intolerance to shade.
+As far as nut producers go, these trees require minimal space to grow, are relatively low maintenance, and hardy once established with some trees living 200 years!
+The seedling roots are fragile however so extra care must be taken during planting and establishment.

 Flavor profile: Rich, buttery, chestnut